feath3rz/AoCode2020/README.md

 ## My Goal for 2020
 I really wanted to learn Python since people seem to use it often and some said it was easy.
 I believe "easy" is relative and it is different for every person.
 I love learning different languages and felt Python would be a fun one to attempt.
 Although I have learned Java in school, using a new language would be more fun and I learn best when I'm challenged.

+## How it works (and my setup)
+Advent of Code gives a data set which you process through your code to come up with a numerical answer.
+The data is different for each user so answers are not the same for everyone.
+The solver enters the answer that was determined by the code output.
+If it is correct, you get a star.
+My setup:
+- I will copy the text for each day at the top of my python code but you can view Part 1 of each day on the website which I will also link in the code.
+- Part 2 cannot be seen by those who have not solved Part 1
+- My code will follow.

 ## Important to Note
 There are some important things to mention when looking at my code in this repository.
 - The goal of Advent of Code is to solve the problem